kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/KidsBlock Desktop/KidsBlock Desktop Tutorial.md

 ##### 7.12.4.2 Test Result

 After uploading code, the serial monitor prints the sensor values.
-Move the programming box to see the changes of these values.
+Move the coding box to see the changes of these values.

 ![6-12](./media/6-12-4-2.png)